 - In response to a colleague request, the Company will, in consultation with the colleague, provide or arrange for the provision of accessible formats and communication support for information that is required in order for the colleague to perform their job and access information that is generally available to colleagues in the workplace.

-- Choice Properties is committed to accommodating colleagues’ disabilities.
+- The Company is committed to accommodating colleagues’ disabilities.
 Colleagues requiring accommodation should advise their manager and/or Human Resources Business Partner (HRBP).
 Colleagues may be required to support their request with medical documentation.
 The Form for colleagues to take to their physician in this regard will be provided by the manager or HRBP.
 In Ontario, the Company will develop written individual accommodation plans for colleagues with disabilities.

 5.2.3 Return to Work from Disability-Related Leave